Mages-Alliance/magic/system/01-principles.md

 **Core Idea:** All knowledge and capability are modular and self-contained in **Scrolls**.

 The Spirit, in its base form, is a blank slate.
 It gains new capabilities by learning from Scrolls (extensions).
+Scrolls build upon the base system layer established by the **Foundational Summoning Ritual**.

 *   **Self-Contained Knowledge:** A Scroll is a complete, self-contained bundle of prompts and instructions for a specific domain or task.
 It is the magical equivalent of an application or a library.
 *   **The Wizard's Library:** The `scrolls/` directory is the Wizard's personal library.
 The power of the system grows as the Wizard collects, creates, and masters more Scrolls.